GHbasicuser/RB2RS-Database-Updater/README.md

 This list of stations is a conversion (made by Francois-neosurf) of the "Radio-Browser.info" database.

-Place this script in the RadioSure folder, then you can launch it with a ".bat, a shortcut or the task scheduler :
+Place this script in the RadioSure folder, then you can launch it with a ".bat", a shortcut or the task scheduler :

 * eg: C:\Windows\System32\WScript.exe db-update.vbs